Walking in Cornwall

 The coastal area around Falmouth from the Helford River to beyond Mevagissey has an exceptionally mild climate which is immediately apparent to the visitor in the sub-tropical vegetation.
 The area is often referred to as 'The Cornish Riviera' and it is a delight to walk along this softer coastline of wooded creeks on the Helford and Fal rivers.
 These are really drowned valleys created eons ago when south Cornwall subsided, allowing the sea to flood in.

-The Lizard Peninsula is England's southernmost point and is important both for its geology and botany.
+The Lizard Peninsular is England's southermost point and is important both for it's geology and botany.
 Spectacular high cliffs and secluded coves make for dramatic coastal walking and inland the Goonhilly Downs are home to many rare plants.
 In May and June a splendid scene is created by the golden gorse and white blackthorn blossom.
-The peninsula is relatively quiet and feels remote and wild compared with many areas of Cornwall.
+The peninsular is relatively quiet compared with many areas of Cornwall.

 Walk from Land's End (SW 345248) to Mousehole (SW 473265) a distance of 18km.
 Following the coast path on the milder southern side you will pass Porthcurno, a popular village with a superb beach of coarse golden sand.
 On the cliffs is the famous Greek styled Minack open air theatre where summer productions are still staged.
 Mousehole is an attractive fishing village which has kept it's charm and authenticity.
 Colour washed houses crowd around the small working harbour.